PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 lowering calls pass session layout state; the compatibility wrapper remains in the lowerer.

+Unsupported-dtype Split fallback is isolated in `passes/split_fallback.py`.
+It enumerates only initial `SPLIT` objects and retains the established LiteRT dtype, constant-axis, rank, output-count, and split-size guards.
+Each proven operator is replaced at its live position with an optional output-dtype `CAST` and ordered `SLICE` operators through differential remove/insert operations.
+Generated begin/size constants and layout state are reconciled once after the rewrite.
+The lowerer retains a private compatibility wrapper and passes the session `LayoutState`; complete operator-list construction is forbidden by the ownership gate.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,